A note on wormholes in slightly modified gravitational theories: A known shape function

 According to Lobo \cite{LO09}, the existence of $F''$ makes it virtually impossible in most cases to get an exact solution.
 While the last term is once again zero at the throat, we still need to be concerned with the vicinity of the throat.
 To this end, we need to assume that $\alpha$ is close to unity, so that the last term is close to zero.
 What remains is easy enough to solve.
 After simplifying, we obtain the linear differential equation

 where $r$ is near the throat.
 The solution is

 which satisfies the condition $F(r_0)=1$ and so $F(r)\approx 1$ in the vicinity of the throat.
 Having satisfied the normal-matter equation, Eq. (\ref{EoS}), in the vicinity of the throat, as well as the flare-out condition, we conclude that the wormhole is sustained due to the modified gravity.
+(See Ref. \cite{LO09} for further details.)

 Even though the last term in Eq. (\ref{NE2}) was neglected, we are still dealing with a second-order equation; so we need to consider $F'(r)$ in the vicinity of the throat:

 i.e., $F'(r_0)<0$, as in the previous section, but we still want $|F'(r_0)|$ to be relatively small in order to remain close to Einstein gravity.
 So once again, $r_0$ has to be sufficiently large: